A World Of Better Vision With LASIK

-All laser vision correction procedures are not the same.
-Because of our dedication to excellence, Hattiesburg Eye Clinic is recognized as the premium eye care provider in the area.
-Our surgeons are highly trained in a number of laser vision correction procedures.
-And we’ve invested new technology needed to provide you with the best possible care.
-Our surgeons have successfully performed thousands of vision correction procedures and are ready to help you choose the option that’s best for your individual vision problem, whether you’re nearsighted, farsighted or have astigmatism.
+We’ve invested in the most advanced technology to provide you the best possible care.
+Our surgeons have successfully performed thousands of vision correction procedures and are ready to help you choose the option that’s best for your individual vision problem.

 The cost of vision correction varies, based on surgeons’ experience and surgical center fees.
 We’re not the least expensive provider in our service area because we’ll never sacrifice your safety for the sake of lower fees.
 We’ve invested heavily in advanced laser technology and our diagnostic technology is second to none.
 This investment is highly linked to surgical results and our patients tell us they can see the difference.